jelorniejarrett/russian_roulette_c/README.md

 # Russian Roulette (C Command Line Game)

-A simple **command-line Russian Roulette game written in C**.
+A simple command-line Russian Roulette game written in C.
-The game simulates a revolver with **7 chambers and 3 bullets** where the player and an AI opponent take turns deciding whether to **shoot or pass the gun**.
+The game simulates a revolver with 7 chambers and 3 bullets where the player and an AI opponent take turns deciding whether to shoot or pass the gun.

 The objective is to survive while forcing the opponent to pull the trigger on a loaded chamber.